Scottmax5/Portfolio-Websites/README.md

 This portfolio is a constant work in progress and will be updated as I have completed and added to the repository.

+<h1>Excavating Contractor Website<h1>
+<p>This is website is to show off my front-end and website design skills.
+It has been designed fully to replicate and Excavating / Construction contractors website.
+It has a front-page, About page, Service page, and Contact form page.<p>

+<h1>Amazon Clone Website<h1>
+<p>This Amazon clone website is of the frontpage of Amazon e-commerce website.
+It's a project I completed to show off my front-end design skills and has a product wheel you can scroll with your mousewheel made with JavaScript.<p>

 <h1>Facebook Clone Website</h1>
 <p>This website is a clone of a Facebook/Social Media website.
 It showcases my frontend development and design skills.
 There is a drop down menu when you click on the profile picture at the top right with a fully functional dark mode that is designed with Javascript to save your dark mode settings when refreshing website.</p>